rafik790/springboot-microservice/README-FOR-MONITORING-METRICS-AND-HEALTH.md

 ### Monitoring Microservices Metrics & Health inside microservices network using Micrometer, Prometheus, Grafana
 ---

-**Description:** This repository has six maven projects with the names **accounts, loans, cards, configserver, eurekaserver, gatewayserver** which are continuation from the section11 repository.
+**Description:** We have six maven projects with the names **accounts, loans, cards, configserver, eurekaserver, gatewayserver** which are continuation.
 All these microservices will be updated in this section to implement monitoring metrics & health inside microservices network using **micrometer, prometheus, grafana.**

 **Key steps:**